In this tutorial, you will learn how to setup Windows 10 multiple desktops (virtual desktops).

 It’s as simple as that.
 The program/windows which you selected will now be moved to the other Desktop of your choice.

 Closing a desktop is as convenient as opening a new desktop.
 Just follow these steps to close an already opened desktop among the various Windows 10 multiple desktops.

 STEP 1: First of all, click open the ‘Task View’ button or alternatively press Windows key +Tab key together.

 STEP 2: Now take the cursor to the Desktop which you wish to remove.
 Now, a small X sign will appear on the upper right corner of the desktop above which you took your cursor.

 STEP 3: Just click that ‘X’ button on the desktop which you wish to close and it will be closed.

 STEP 4: You can do the same with already opened programs or windows also.
 Just hover over any opened Windows after opening the Task View button and then press the ‘X’ sign appearing just over it to close it.

 So go on and enjoy this amazing Windows 10 Multiple desktops feature.
-Use this to quickly hide your games or facebook from your boss at the office or use to keep your personal and professional stuff separate.
+Use this to quickly hide your games or Facebook from your boss at the office or use to keep your personal and professional stuff separate.
 We hope that this tutorial helped you.